NupurSrivastava02/Apple_Mango_Classification/README.md

 # Apple_Mango_Classification
+Fruit Detection on Yolov5 using Jetson Nano 2gb Developer Kit.
-Fruit detection system which will detect whether it is mango or apple
+Fruit detection system which will detect whether an image is mango or apple.